 Swift it may be, but the consequences are somewhat more far-reaching, when she discovers that he is still gay and she's pregnant.

-So we watch as she goes into denial, trying to hide her secret from bitchy queen bee Hilary Faye (Mandy Moore), while forming a bond with Hilary's wheelchair-bound brother (Macaulay Culkin), "Jewish stripper" Cassandra (Eva Amurri) and all-round-good-teen Patrick (Patrick Fugit).
+So we watch as she goes into denial, trying to hide her secret from bitchy queen bee Hilary Faye (Mandy Moore), while forming a bond with Hilary's disabled brother (Macaulay Culkin), "Jewish stripper" Cassandra (Eva Amurri) and all-round-good-teen Patrick (Patrick Fugit).

 The script races along and is peppered with great one-liners, from Patrick's "hitting the board to the Lord" to Hilary's insistence that "you're not born a gay, you're born again."